111Maaz/WorkKar/README.md

         VITE_SUPABASE_URL=YOUR_SUPABASE_URL
         VITE_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY
         ```
+    -   **Deploy Edge Functions for Admin Actions:**
+        -   Install the Supabase CLI if you haven't already:
+            `npm install -g supabase`
+        -   Log in:
+            `supabase login`
+        -   Deploy the approval function:
+            `supabase functions deploy approve-change-request`
+        -   Make sure your Supabase project has the `SUPABASE_SERVICE_ROLE_KEY` set for secure function access.

+> **Note:** The admin panel's "Approve" button for change requests will not work unless the edge function is deployed.

 > **Note:** The project's sign-up form inserts data directly into the database and does not use Supabase Auth.
 Make sure your Row Level Security (RLS) policies on the `workers` and `profiles` tables allow for public inserts if you have RLS enabled.

 4.  **Run the development server:**
     ```sh